 The user-guide or user-manual is a like a cheat-sheet on how to work with you – giving a quick introduction to what you like, what you don’t like, and how you like to work.
 As a startup leader, it is an effective way for those in your team to understand you better and appreciate how they can best work with you.
-This is particularly useful for new joiners to shortens the learning curve of working with you.
+This is particularly useful for new joiners to shorten the learning curve of working with you.

-Greater understanding leads to better communication and in turn, better delivery.
+Greater understanding leads to better communication and in turn better delivery.

 In a remote-hybrid world, now spread across locations and different working patterns there has never been a better time to embrace tools that aid communication.
 In siloes at home, it’s easy for misunderstandings to fester and expectations to be dashed.
 This can lead to conflict and productivity delays.
-By contrast, if we start with a greater understanding and most importantly a genuine appreciation that we are all individuals with different experiences and preferences – there is an openness to seek to understand others when small misunderstanding happen, which stops them festering into conflicts.
+By contrast, if we start with a greater understanding, and most importantly, a genuine appreciation that we are all individuals with different experiences and preferences – there is an openness to seek to understand others when small misunderstanding happen, which stops them festering into conflicts.

-Ultimately this is a team-dynamics tool: user-guides and the conversations that create them, build greater empathy and understanding in a team.
+Ultimately this is a team-dynamics tool: User-guides and the conversations that create them, build greater empathy and understanding in a team.
 In turn, it can support more open honest conversations, fuelling team collaboration and helping to avoid unnecessary conflict.